phetsims/perennial/js/build-server/README.md

 # Host

-The production version of the build server runs on **phet-server.int.colorado.edu**, the same host as the PhET production website.
+The production version of the build server runs on **phet-server2.int.colorado.edu**, the same host as the PhET production website.

 A test version of the server runs on **phet-server-dev.int.colorado.edu**.